Next Day: Roncesvalles to Larrasoana

 Eagles and buzzards flew overhead.
 Eagles alone or in pairs, buzzards in packs.
-Sometimes they flew only 20 or 30 metres above me; and I could hear the noise of their wings as they floated through the sky, catching the morning thermals.
+Sometimes they flew only 20 or 30 metres above me; and I could hear the noise of their wings as they soared through the sky, catching the morning thermals.

-The walk down into Roncesvalles was hard on the knees.
+The walk down into Roncesvalles was hard on my knees.
 It is very steep going down, however the views down into the valley are somewhat distracting.
 Tonight my first taste of a real albergue.

 What to see and do:

 - St Jean Pied de Port itself and the Church of Notre-Dame

 - Biakorre – A statue of the Virgin Mary on the route – about half way

 - The church of Santiago – Roncesvalles